 - Grade/GPA Information

-- Social Security Number - may not be given out or posted in any manner
+- Student ID number (SSN) - may not be given out or posted in any manner

 Confidential Information should be given to students in person, with proper identification, or via their individual email accounts.
 Confidential information should not be given over the phone.